 In a mini food processor, blend together lemon juice, oregano, garlic, salt, pepper, then slowly add oil while the processor is running to make the sauce.

-Place the breasts in a baking dish or resealable bag and add 1 tablespoon of sauce for each breast.
+Place the breasts in a baking dish or resealable bag and add 1 tablespoon of marinade sauce for each breast.
 Brush or rub the sauce to coat each piece.
 Place chicken in the fridge (covered) for 30-60 minutes.
-Reserve the rest of the sauce for serving.

 Starting with a clean grill; preheat all burners on medium (medium-high) heat.
 Adjust heat to reach approximately 400°F.